Trowell services

 Trowell services is a motorway service station off the M1 motorway in Trowell, Nottinghamshire, England, situated north of Junction 25.
 Opened in 1967 by Mecca Leisure, it is currently owned by Moto.
 The services are situated near Nottingham.

 History

+In August 1963 it was to cost £350,000, sited on the north part of Trowell Moor, to be built by January 1966.

 Construction

 The service area was going to be slightly further south, nearer to the A609, with planning permission given in April 1962.
 It was built by John Laing.
 Laing also built Keele around the same time; Laing had also built five teaching blocks and eight halls of residence at the University of Nottingham.
 It was known as the Mecca Village.
-The site was planned to open in summer 1966, with the contract given on Monday 20 January 1964, and construction was to start in 1965.
+The site was planned to open in summer 1966, with the contract awarded on in January 1964, and construction was to start in 1965.

 It opened on Thursday 23 March 1967, with a special area for dogs, developed with the RSPCA.
 At the opening were around 300 people, with many chairmen of local rural district councils, and the Sheriff of Nottingham, Elliot Durham, and Alan Fairley, joint chairman of Mecca Ltd.